Latest News

 Louisville Slugger Museum & Factory

 Even if you aren’t a devoted baseball fan, odds are good that you’ve heard of the iconic Louisville Slugger.
-So, it should come as no surprise to hear that Kentucky has a rich baseball history – one that you can experience at the Louisville Slugger Museum & Factory.
+So, it should be no surprise to hear that Kentucky has a rich baseball history – one that you can experience at the Louisville Slugger Museum & Factory.

 Snap a photo with the 120-foot-tall replica of Babe Ruth’s trusty Louisville Slugger bat, then head inside to browse dozens of fascinating exhibits detailing many of baseball’s biggest moments.
 You can even visit the factory where the world-famous bats are made and try out your swing in the on-site batting cages.